 - Eggs from the neighbourhood!
 I’ve read a lot about the reasons why vegans won’t eat locally produced eggs.
 (We all know why factory eggs are aweful.
 If you don’t, you can always email me!)
 It’s because chickens in the wild only lay about 10 eggs a year.
 A year!
 You know why?
 Because when a chicken’s nest is full, she stops laying eggs!
 To make an egg, the chicken loses a lot of calcium.
 When eggs don’t hatch, the chick eats it in order to regain calcium.
 The effort of producing an egg is so straining, it reduces the chickens life span.
 That’s why home kept chickens (If the eggs are regularly retrieved from the nest) age a lot quicker than wild ones.
 Factory chicks get hormones to grow faster and thus die within 2 years..
 Therefore, if you have chickens at home, please crush an egg once in a while and leave it with the chick.
 You help her remain healthy!
 (Don’t these fluffy chickens looks cute?!
 If my boyfriend and me ever move to a bigger house, we’re getting our own!)

 While there is a lot I already do, there is still more to explore and learn.
 I keep on growing and expanding my knowledge.
 More importantly: I do this at my own pace.
 I won’t be put in a box.
 I’m not an all-knowing person.
 I make mistakes.
 I make wrong assumptions.
 I’m always willing to learn, to correct myself.
 People who judge others or point out all the wrongs instead of all the rights, should take a look at themselves.
 No, vegans don’t have all the answers but they keep on searching for better ways.
 Everyone can make a difference!

-I hope this article helped a few people.
-I hope it inspires you in some way.
-Writing it was a joy, I realised what I allready achieved.
-It makes me proud.
+I hope this article helps a few people.
+I hope it inspires YOU in some way.
+Writing it was a joy, I realised what I already achieved.
+It made me proud.